OgarProject/Ogar/src/ai/Readme.txt

 [Changelog]
+(6/24/15)
+-Bots will now consider threats when splitting
+-Bots now passively gain mass when running away
+-Bots will sometimes juke when being chased
+-Bots will try to merge (if possible) if they are being chased -Fixed bots trying to chase cells with more mass than them -Fixed bots getting stuck when there is no food on the map -Bots can now ignore viruses

 (6/9/15)
 -Bots will sometimes shoot viruses at big cells (Experimental) -Distance required for a large cell to be marked as a "predator" reduced to a reasonable amount (300)